 Melaka, like Malaysia, encompasses a hodgepodge of cultures even today.
 During a mere 36 hours there, we journeyed ‘round the culinary world.
 First, there came Malay spicy noodles, then southern Indian fare served on banana leaf plates, and finally Nyonya Cendol, a Chinese shaved ice dessert with coconut milk, kidney beans, palm sugar syrup, and jade-green Cendol.

-As we strolled down Jalan Tukang Emas Street, also known as Harmony Street, we were amazed by the blend of places of worship.
+As we strolled down Jalan Tukang Emas Street, also known as Harmony Street, we were amazed by the diverse places of worship.
 First, there came an elaborate Chinese Buddhist, Taoist, and Confucionist Temple.
 Next, there was a white-washed mosque with a rich green roof, and finally a colorful Hindu temple.

 As the sky turned a deeper grey and the sounding thunder of an approaching storm reached a mighty crescendo, we happened upon the Cheng Hoon Teng Temple ( 青云亭 ), which literally means ‘Temple of Green Cloud.’
 The name was fitting given the thick clouds overhead, and the deluge of rain that soon fell from the heavens.
 It was a lovely place to seek refuge during the storm.